-Sustainable Tipp is the planned energy transformation of Tipperary’s housing, commercial, public and community buildings over three years.
+Sustainable Tipp is the energy transformation of Tipperary’s housing, commercial, public and community buildings over three years.
 It is an opportunity for communities, farmers, homeowners and business owners to save energy, save money and become more sustainable.
 Your Energy, Your Future.

 In 2017 Tipperary’s Sustainable Energy Action Plan (SEAP) was formally adopted by Tipperary County Council.